keymapperorg/KeyMapper/README.md

 <issue id> <type>: <subject>
 ```

 Every feature or bug fix commit should have an issue associated with it.
 This is a cue for the developer to plan what they are doing which improves efficiency.
 A feature should be split up into multiple tasks and each task should have its own commit.
-The feature should be developed on a separate branch and these commits should be squashed into a single commit when the branch is merged.
+The feature should be developed on a separate branch and then merged into develop.

 #### Example
 ```